openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/provide_overview.rst

   :alt: The Course Updates & News page with the Entrance Exam tab circled on the
       left

-As students work through the entrance exam, they can see their status at the top of the page.
+As students take the entrance exam, they can see their status at the top of the page.
 After students pass the exam, they can access all released materials in your course.